 According to the Marin County COVID-19 Status Update: January 25, 2022:

 Federal law now requires health insurers to:

-- Cover over-the-counter tests without a provider’s order, without any cost sharing requirements (deductibles, co-payments or coinsurance), without prior authorization.
+- Cover over-the-counter tests without a provider’s order, without any cost-sharing requirements (deductibles, co-payments, or coinsurance), and without prior authorization.

-- Note: Insurers may require you pay up-front and submit a claim for reimbursement)
+- Note: Insurers may require you to pay up-front and submit a claim for reimbursement)

 - Note: If no up-front payment is required, reimbursement is limited to $12 per test.
 If up-front payment is required, full cost will be reimbursed.”

 - Low Income Household Water Assistance Program (LIHWAP)

 - NCLER Training: Accessing Benefits and Supports for Older Adults with Long COVID: Webinar Recording, Slides, & Resource Guide Government COVID-19 Resources for Older Adults

 - Money Smart for Older Adults COVID-19 Scams and Planning Tips (gpo.gov)

 Resources for the immigrant community during COVID-19 – United We Dream

 NCLER Training Resource: Advocating for Tenants in the Aftermath of COVID-19

 The Emergency Housing Voucher (EHV) program is available through the American Rescue Plan Act (ARPA).